slinso/sort-comparison/README.md

 - a single gigantic echarts with distribution as series + on algo has to be selectable as well

+# what benchmarks work
+- StdSort up to 1B
+- AdaptiveSort up to 100M
+- AmericanFlagSort up to 100M
+- BeadSort up to 10K - ohne Random
+- BitonicSort up to 10M
+- BlockSort up to 10M
+- BubbleSort up to 100K
+- BucketSort up to 100K
+- BurstSort up to 100M
+- CascadeSort up to 10M
+- CocktailshakerSort up to 10K
+- CombSort up to 10M
+- CountingSort up to 100M

 ## Sorting Algorithms

 ### Comparison Based